kalle3e/toyrobot/README.md

 Multiple PLACE lines (a set of commands) are allowed.

 Input file used is called: instructionsData.txt
-PLEASE NOTE:
-The program will output unexpected results:
-1. If there are more than one PLACE lines, one immediately after another
-2. If REPORT line is placed without a PLACE line before it.
-It's just logic.

 When a blank line is detected the program marks it's the end of file.